Sportsmanship & Conduct Guidelines

 - Blatant stacking, changing line-ups between consecutive matches or playing injured players as place holders

-- Major Recruiting Violations
+- Major Recruiting Violations including communicating with prospects outside allowable windows

-Violations that seriously threaten or undermine the integrity of the CSA
+Violations that seriously threaten or undermine the integrity of the CSA.

 - Physical intimidation/contact between players, coaches and parents